 On the tour, you’ll cruise by marinas full of bright white sailboats and learn about the history of the town as you drive by some of its most famous buildings.
 While in Kralendijk, be sure to visit the open-air Bonaire Arts and Crafts Market, where you can buy island-made products ranging from sea salt and bath products to art, clothing, jewelry, and home goods.
 The market is very close to the cruise docks, so it’s easy to wander your way back after finding the perfect souvenir.

 One of the most amazing things to do in Bonaire (actually, anywhere in the Caribbean!) is to take a trip on “Aquaspace,” one of the world’s most unique boats.
 On top, it’s a relaxing sailboat, where food and drink are served and there’s never a bad view.

 From below, it’s a moving aquarium with a glass-bottom hull where you can sit below the surface of the water.
 Watching fish and other exotic creatures swim past you at eye level while you stay dry is an amazing experience, especially for kids, older travelers, or anyone who doesn’t have the fitness level for scuba diving.

 Once you’ve had your fill of peering into the bright blue ocean (if that’s possible), head back up to the deck where there’s plenty of space to relax in the sun and enjoy the cool Caribbean trade winds.
 Aquaspace hosts brunch, sunset, and BBQ sails, and there’s usually an opportunity to snorkel off the boat in case you find yourself unable to resist diving in.

 Discover this stunning island on a cruise to Bonaire.
-Choose from our carefully curated list of shore excursions and experience the best that this tropical paradise has to offer, all from the comfort of our luxury cruise ships.
+Choose from the carefully curated list of shore excursions and experience the best that this tropical paradise has to offer, all from the comfort of our luxury cruise ships.

 Browse cruise itineraries on our website and book your unforgettable vacation today.